 As is, the recipe makes a fairly sweet pickle.
 You can cut the sugar in half for a more sour and tart pickle, if desired.

-- 1 pound Kirby or other small cucumbers
+1 pound Kirby or other small cucumbers

-- 1 small sweet yellow onion
+1 small sweet yellow onion

-- 1 cup apple cider vinegar
+1 cup apple cider vinegar

-- 1 cup water
+1 cup water

-- 1/4 cup granulated sugar
+1/4 cup sugar

-- 1 tablespoon kosher salt
+1 tablespoon kosher salt

-- 1 1/2 teaspoons pickling spice, homemade or store-bought
+1 1/2 teaspoons pickling spice, homemade or store-bought

-1 Wash and dry the jars and cucumbers: Wash 2 wide-mouth pint jars and their lids in hot, soapy water.
+Wash 2 wide-mouth pint jars and their lids in hot, soapy water.
 Set them aside to dry.

 Rinse the cucumbers well under cold water, pat them dry, and then set them on a towel to dry completely.

 With a sharp knife or a mandoline slicer, slice the cucumbers and onion into slices 1/8- to 1/4-inch thick.

 Firmly pack the cucumbers and onions into the jars, fitting in as many as you can without smashing the vegetables.
-Leave 1/2-inch or so of headspace at the top of the jars.
+Leave 1/2 inch or so of headspace at the top of the jars.

 If you have a canning funnel, use it here to make it easier to fill the jars.
 Carefully pour or ladle the hot brine into each jar, filling the jars until the cucumbers and onions are covered.
-It's ok if a few small pieces poke out the top.
+It's okay if a few small pieces poke out the top.

-Screw on the lids, then let the jars cool to room temperature (about an hour).
+Screw on the lids, then let the jars cool to room temperature (about 1 hour).
 The cucumbers will start off bright green, but will become darker and more "pickle-colored" as they cool.